RAID Logs: The PM Tool Nobody Uses Right (And How to Fix It)

 1. Close everything.
 Mark all existing items as "archived - legacy."
 Clean slate.

 3. Set the cadence.
 Put a 5-minute daily scan and a 15-minute weekly review on your calendar.
-Not as optional.
-As standing blocks.
+Standing blocks, not optional.

 4. Connect it to your reporting.
 Pull the top 3-5 items into your next status report.
 When leadership sees the RAID log driving the conversation, you've created the accountability loop that keeps it alive.

 The tool doesn't keep itself current.
 You do.
-But having the right structure makes that discipline dramatically easier.
+The right structure makes the discipline dramatically easier.

 Two formats, one system